 This Greek inspired meatloaf reminds me of the Gyro meat I often ate during my time in Europe.
-It has flavors of lemon, fennel, and mint to make a fragrant and delicious meatloaf.
+It uses flavors such as lemon, fennel, and mint to make a fragrant and delicious meatloaf.
 You can also make a meatball version that cooks more quickly and makes a wonderful appetizer.

-I pair this meatloaf with a greek yogurt cucumber sauce and salad with fennel greens added for a full Greek inspired meal.
+I pair this meatloaf with a Greek yogurt cucumber sauce and a salad with fennel greens for a full Greek inspired meal.
 Now to eventually actually make it to Greece one day!

 - 2 eggs

 - 1 TBSP lemon juice

 - 1 tsp lemon zest

 - 1 clove garlic (minced)